glouppe/info8002-large-scale-data-systems/lecture9.md

 # Chord

 Chord is a protocol and algorithm for a peer-to-peer distributed hash table.
-- It organizes the participating nodes in an overlay network, where each node is responsible for a set of keys.
+- It organizes the participating nodes in an **overlay network**, where each node is responsible for a set of keys.
 - Keys are defined as $m$-bit identifiers, where $m$ is a predefined system parameter.
 - The overlay network is arranged in a **identifier circle** ranging from $0$ to $2^m - 1$.
     - A *node identifier* is chosen by hashing the IP address.